Generic Name: Lorazepam Injection Solution (lor AZ e pam)

 Uses of Lorazepam Injection Solution:

 - It is used to treat anxiety.

 - It is used to ease anxiety before surgery.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Lorazepam Injection Solution?

-- If you have an allergy to lorazepam or any other part of this medicine.
+- If you have an allergy to lorazepam or any other part of lorazepam injection solution.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have any of these health problems: Glaucoma, low mood (depression), or certain mental problems.

 This is not a list of all drugs or health problems that interact with lorazepam injection solution.